navzam/token-store-multi-service-sample/README.md

 uriBuilder.Query = $"serviceId={serviceId}&tokenId={tokenId}";
 ```

-After the user clicks on a login URL and authorizes access, the redirect handler checks whether the token name that we're handling matches the token name we saved in the session state earlier.
+After the user clicks on a login URL and authorizes access, the redirect handler checks whether the token name passed to it matches the token name we saved in the session state earlier.
 If they are not equal, then the auth flow did not start from this session, so the handler quits immediately:

 ```csharp
 // PostAuth.cshtml.cs -> OnGetAsync()